DermaCon-IN: A Multi-concept Annotated Dermatological Image Dataset of Indian Skin Disorders for Clinical AI Research: Dataset Overview and Statistics

 \textbf{Population structure and label density:} The dataset reflects age and sex demographics typical of South Indian outpatient settings.
 The Dataset also adopts both Monk Skin Tone (MST)~\cite{schumann2023consensus} and Fitzpatrick~\cite{fitzpatrick1975soleil} scales, addressing the limitations of Fitzpatrick’s UV-response bias.
 MST offers a perceptual alternative capturing wider tonal representation, especially for darker skin types, as the tonal scale has increased variation.
 The combined annotation aligns with Indian phenotypic distributions (MST 4–9, Fitzpatrick 3–4).

 \paragraph{Statistical validation of concept and Anatomical coherence with Disease Labels:} We examined Pearson correlation coefficients between (a) Disease descriptors and disease categories, and (b) anatomical body regions and disease categories, (refer Figure~\ref{fig:ChordDiagrams}) to assess the biological plausibility and interpretability of our clinical annotations.
-These chord diagrams reveal statistically meaningful associations that align well with established dermatological knowledge.
+Each chord diagram visualizes these relationships, where ribbon \textbf{width} indicates the strength of association between a concept and the class (within-class correlation) and ribbon \textbf{color} (dark blue~$\rightarrow$~red) encodes the strength of correlation across classes (dark blue = strong positive; red = negative).
+Numeric labels on ribbons denote the actual correlation coefficients.

+For instance, under \emph{Pigmentary Disorders}, the descriptor \emph{White} shows a moderately wide ribbon and dark-blue color (\(r = +0.71\)), reflecting a strong and distinctive association both within the class and relative to other classes.
+In contrast, \emph{Hyperkeratotic plaques} under \emph{Keratinization Disorders} display a wider but lighter-blue ribbon (\(r = +0.47\)), suggesting it is more class-specific but less distinctive across classes.
+Overall, the chord diagrams reveal statistically meaningful associations that align well with established dermatological knowledge.
 For instance, positive (high) correlations are observed between \textit{erythema}, \textit{vesicle}, and \textit{scale} with inflammatory disorders, and between \textit{hyperkeratotic plaques} and keratinisation disorders.
 Similarly, \textit{white patches} and \textit{pigmented lesions} show high positive associations with pigmentary and infectious disorders, respectively, underscoring the dermatologic specificity of the disease descriptors in general.
 Anatomical correlations further reinforce clinical fidelity.
 Keratinisation disorders predominantly localize to the \textit{soles} and \textit{palms}, consistent with plantar keratoderma patterns.
-Skin appendageal disorders, such as acne and seborrheic dermatitis, strongly associate with sebaceous-rich zones like the \textit{scalp} and \textit{cheeks}~\cite{bolognia2017dermatology,rapini2007dermatology}.
+Skin appendageal disorders, such as acne and seborrheic dermatitis, are strongly associated with sebaceous-rich zones like the \textit{scalp} and \textit{cheeks}~\cite{bolognia2017dermatology,rapini2007dermatology}.
 These findings validate the anatomical tropisms encoded in the dataset.